robusta-dev/robusta/docs/setup-robusta/installation/dev-setup.rst

 Alert Simulation
 ^^^^^^^^^^^^^^^^^^

 To simulate a Prometheus alerts and cause relevant playbooks to run:

 .. code-block::

-    poetry run robusta demo-alert --alert=Test123
+    poetry run robusta demo-alert --alert=Test123 --labels=label1=123,label2=abc

-If running multiple times in a row, change something each time so AlertManager doesn't supress retransmissions.
+If running multiple times in a row, change a label value each time so that AlertManager doesn't supress retransmissions.

 CLI Development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^